Uncertainty Quantification via Neural Posterior Principal Components: Appendices

 To conclude, in this work we proposed a technique for directly estimating the principal components of the posterior distribution using a single forward pass in a neural network.
-We then discussed key design choices underlying the presented method NPPC, including a Gram-Schmidt procedure with a \texttt{Stopgrad} operator, and a principled PCA loss function.
+We discussed key design choices, including a Gram-Schmidt procedure with a \texttt{Stopgrad} operator, and a principled PCA loss function.
 Through extensive experiments, we validated NPPC across tasks and domains, showing its wide applicability.
-Compared to the proposed baseline, NPPC achieved comparable uncertainty quantification while being orders of magnitude faster.
+We showed that NPPC achieves comparable uncertainty quantification to the naive approach of applying PCA on samples generated by posterior samplers while being orders of magnitude faster.
 Finally, we applied NPPC to the challenging task of biological image-to-image translation, demonstrating its practical benefit for safety-critical applications.
+In terms of broader impact, proper uncertainty quantification is crucial for trustworthy interpretable systems, particularly in healthcare applications.
+Thus, a method for reporting and conveniently visualizing prediction uncertainty could support users and help them avoid making flawed decisions.